Mel Atkey: Life and career

 Atkey was born to Ken (1927-2014) and Marion (1928-2022) Atkey (née Holmes), a commercial artist and a teacher respectively, in Vancouver, British Columbia, and grew up in neighbouring Ladner where he attended Delta Secondary School.
 During his high school years, Atkey began writing musicals, and continued to do so while attending Langara College in Vancouver.
 He gained his MA in Musical Theatre at Goldsmiths, University of London.

 In 1977, Atkey co-produced a jazz concert with Vancouver impresario Willi Germann and a telethon featuring folk singer Tom Northcott.
 Atkey's first musical, Shikara, was produced on the radio in Canada.
 A single was released by singer Janice Jaud of one of the songs, "Far Away", and received airplay across Canada and the U.S. Atkey spent two years as a theatre critic in Vancouver before moving to Toronto to pursue musical theatre writing.
 He was commissioned to write songs for CBC Radio, and was a member of the Lehman Engel Musical Theater Workshop.
 He was a director of the Cabaret and Musical Theatre Alliance until he moved to London in 1991.

 He made his New York debut in April 2001 with an Off-off-Broadway showcase of O Pioneers! with a book by Robert Sickinger, founder of Chicago's famed Hull House Theatre.
 This show was then a finalist for "Stages 2002" at the New Tuners theatre in Chicago.
 When their second musical, A Little Princess, was presented at Wings Theatre in New York in 2003, the New York Times said, "Mel Atkey, who wrote the score and lyrics, has composed lovely music".
 His two-character musical, Perfect Timing, for which he wrote the book as well as music and lyrics, was showcased in 2005 as part of Greenwich Theatre’s Musical Futures series in London.
 He wrote the opening number for Janie Dee’s critically acclaimed one-woman show.
 His book, When We Both Got to Heaven, tells the story of his ancestor James Atkey, who came to Georgian Bay from the Isle of Wight in 1854 as a teacher to the Ojibwe.
 It was published by Natural Heritage Books, Toronto, in October 2002.
 A second book, Broadway North: The Dream of a Canadian Musical Theatre, was published by Natural Heritage in 2006.
 He achieved his Master of Arts in Musical Theatre from Goldsmiths, University of London in 2016.

+He died unexpectedly on or about December 16, 2022.
+No cause was stated.
+His obituary was attributed to his siblings.